lix-project/lix/doc/manual/src/contributing/testing.md

 ```

 <div class="warning">
-FIXME(meson): the command here may be incorrect for meson.
+FIXME(meson): the command here is incorrect for meson and this whole functionality may need rebuilding.
 </div>

 Then, running the test with `./mk/debug-test.sh` will drop you into GDB once the script reaches that point: